Investor hub

 • The Company’s component auditors, MN Blum, LLC, periodically identify risks in connection with the annual audit of the Company’s consolidated financial statements and the preparation of the Annual Report.
 These are discussed with Company management and the Audit Committee.

-• The Company’s management regularly communicates with the Company’s insurance advisors to assess changes in the Group from an organizational perspective and determine whether adjustments to the Company’s insurance portfolio are appropriate.
+• The Company’s management regularly communicates with the Company’s insurance advisors to assess changes in the Group from an organisational perspective and determine whether adjustments to the Company’s insurance portfolio are appropriate.

 • The Company has engaged cybersecurity consultants to assess and develop a tailored process to enhance the Group’s overall cybersecurity.

 • The Board has been constructed to ensure that it has the right balance of skills, experience, independence, and knowledge of the business.
-Since the Company’s admission to AIM, the Board consists of six individuals, three of whom are executive directors – Stewart Hall, as Chief Executive Officer, Bill Chess, as Chief Financial Officer, and Zach Williams, as a senior executive of Forbes Tate Partners.
-The other three directors are nonexecutives and include Simon Lee, as Chair of the Board and Chair of the Audit Committee, Kimberly White, as Chair of the Remuneration Committee, and Benjamin Ginsberg.
+Since the Company’s admission to AIM, the Board has expanded from six individuals to eight individuals, five of whom are executive directors – Stewart Hall, as Chief Executive Officer, Roel Smits as Chief Financial Officer, Zachary Williams, as a senior executive of Forbes Tate Partners, Keenan Austin Reed, as a Principal of the Alpine Group and senior advisor to the Company and Bill Chess as Chief Administrative Officer.
+The other three directors are non-executives and include Simon Lee, as Chair of the Board and Chair of the Audit Committee, Kimberly White, as Chair of the Remuneration Committee and Benjamin Ginsberg.

 • Benjamin Ginsberg and Kimberly White are considered by the Board to be independent non-executive directors and were selected with the objective of bringing experience and independent judgement to the Board.